ottyanna/my_loofly_blog/_posts/2023-10-04-how_to_remember_sewing_ed.md

 ---
-title: "How to remember what you did last time (sewing edition) - Log"
+title: "How to remember what you did last time (sewing edition) - LOG"
 date: 2023-10-04
 #image: /assets/images/logo.png
 layout: post